Table of Contents

 First, consider the local relevance factor.
 Google is constantly updating its index to determine which businesses are local where, and what those businesses do.
 It searches for contextual clues throughout your content, your links, and the prominent titles on your website.
 One obvious strategy to increase the local relevance of your brand is to include your city and/or state in much of your web copy.
 But another, even more valuable strategy is to mention your competitors.

 When Google crawls the web and sees you and your competitor’s name frequently mentioned together, it will learn to form a connection between them.
-Because your competitors operates in the same region and the same industry, you’ll gain extra authority from both a local SEO and industry-based SEO perspective.
+Because your competitors operate in the same region and the same industry, you’ll gain extra authority from both a local SEO and industry-based SEO perspective.
 That means your domain authority will increase, your rankings for local keywords will rise, and you’ll enjoy the benefits of far more organic search traffic.

 The Competitor Search Factor